Openbank-Java-Bootcamp/Lisa-banking-system/README.md

 * Their credit limit must be between 100 and 100,000, if not defined the default is 100.
 * Their interest rate, which is added monthly, must be between 0.1 and 0.2, if not defined the default is  0.2.

-In order to send or recieve money, the system uses `Transactions` which, apart from applying said transaction to the accounts, carries out different things:
+To send or receive money, the system uses `Transactions` which, apart from applying said transaction to the accounts, carries out different things:

-1. **Penalty fees** are applied for account types which have a minimum balance.
+1. **Penalty fees** are applied for account types that have a minimum balance.
 Whenever an account holder tries to transfer funds, this method applies the penalty fee of 40 if the account is below its minimum balance.

 2. **Validations** this method validates different aspects of the transaction:
 * It validates the logged account holder is a primary or secondary owner of the *payer account*, so it can transfer funds.
-* It validates the *payer account* has sufficient funds to make the transaction.
+* It validates that the *payer account* has sufficient funds to make the transaction.
-* It validates both the *payer account* and the *target account* aren't frozen.
+* It validates that both the *payer account* and the *target account* aren't frozen.
 * It validates the *target account* recipient's name.
-* It validates, in the case of *third party* transactions, the provided *secret key* belongs to the *target account*.
+* It validates, in the case of *third party* transactions, that the provided *secret key* belongs to the *target account*.
-* It validates, for *third party* transactions , that the *hashed key* present in the *HTTP request header* belongs to the third party.
+* It validates, for *third party* transactions, that the *hashed key* present in the *HTTP request header* belongs to the third party.

 3. **Fraud Detection** uses two validations to make sure there isn't fraudulent activity:
 * It validates the time passed since the *payer account's* last transaction is over a second ago, if not it freezes the account.
 * It validates that, in the last 24 hours, the *payer account's* total transactions aren't over 150% of the highest daily total amount of transactions for that account (but has a minimum of 500, in case the *payer account* hasn't been very active).
 If not the system freezes the account.

-Other than transactions, account holders can acces their accounts by logging in with their credentials.
-When users access their saving or credit card accounts, **interest rates** are applied to their accounts, verifying the time elapsed since the last interest rate was applied and adding that sum to the account's balance.
+Other than transactions, account holders can access their accounts by logging in with their credentials.
+When users access their savings or credit card accounts, **interest rates** are applied to their accounts, verifying the time elapsed since the last interest rate was applied and adding that sum to the account's balance.

 ## Set Up